 One of the most famous examples of this is Jodie Foster.
 She had to re-record all of her lines in Elysium to replace her original French accent.

 Talk about post-production being a God-send.
 Are we right?

 Background noises are sometimes inevitable.
 But with ADR in film, actors can correct issues and even enhance their performance from before.

 Additionally, noise might crop up in a scene that just wasn’t noticeable on set.
 After all, good quality headphones are still unable to block out all sound when on set listening to the actors recording their lines.

-Have you ever noticed in an action movie that you can still hear an actor’s breathing through all the sound effects.
+Have you ever noticed in an action movie that you can still hear an actor’s breathing through all the sound effects and sound design?
 That’s thanks to automated dialogue replacement.

 So now, just imagine other actors re-recording their heavy breaths in an audio studio.
 Pretty funny to imagine, but very effective in film once the crew’s time on the production stage ends.

 Films go through all kinds of trials and tribulations.
 And sometimes, voiceover work is required in a more controlled environment because new dialogue has been added to the script.